artie-l/pump-probe-experiment-control/README.md

 * Access to XPS motion controller Web-Interface
   - IP, Login, Password, Delay Stage name

-# Setting-up the program
+# Program setup and first launch
+* Download the ZIP file and extract it to desired directory (`userdir`).

-First one needs to check if all requirements were met.
-This could be done by running the `path/main.py` within the IDE, python console or running the `Manip Control.cmd`.
+* First one needs to check if all requirements were met.
+This could be done by running the `userdir/main.py` within the IDE, python console or running the `userdir/Manip Control.cmd`.
 * If you see the new window that popped-up, and it looks like the one at the top of the page, congratulations!
 Only communication with measurement instruments should be established!
-* If you encountered an error, maybe the specific component is missing.
+* If you encountered an error, most likely the specific component is missing.
 Check the error log and see if everything from **Requirements** section is installed.

+When the GUI is displayed, one shall proceed to the establishing the connection between the LIA, Delay Line and computer running the program.

 ## LIA setup
+We will start with the LIA.
+Verify if it is connected to the computer, and check that you can send and recieve the information via simple RS232 terminal (Thermite, for example https://www.compuphase.com/software_termite.htm#).

+Then, navigate to `userdir/gui/` folder

 ## Delay line setup